hmrc/customs-declarations-stub/README.md

 This application provides a stubs for the following services:
 * Customs Declarations API service - that enables frontend services that use Customs Declarations API with a stub to develop locally without depending on the API.
 * Customs Data Store service - just for the email verification endpoint (no other endpoints are stubbed here)
-* Upscan service - the 'batch-file-upload' and 's3-bucket' endpoints
 * Tariff API

 ## Customs Declarations API service